Cost 2017/2018 season: US$9000 per person sharing ex Mahe

 Peak Season: Oct-Dec | March – May

-Guests are expected to arrive in Mahe on the Friday before or early on the Saturday morning of the day of the charter flight to Farquhar.
-The group will meet an hour before the scheduled departure time at the domestic terminal (next to the international terminal).
+Guests are required to arrive in Mahe the day before the charter flight out to Farquhar and overnight at a hotel in Mahe.
+The group will meet an hour before the scheduled charter flight departure time the following day at the IDC Hanger (10 minute drive from the international airport).
 The flight from Mahe to Farquhar is one hour forty five minutes onboard a private chartered Beechcraft 1900.
 Guests are then transferred in true island style via tractor and trailer on a short fifteen minute ride to the lodge, which will be their home and base for the weeks fishing.

-Accommodation on Farquhar takes the form of a basic but comfortable guesthouse which caters for eight to ten anglers at one time.
-Everyone is accommodated in the main lodge which is fully air-conditioned and has four twin en-suite bedrooms and a central lounge.
+Accommodation on Farquhar takes the form of a simple but comfortable guesthouse which caters for ten anglers at one time.
+Everyone is accommodated in the main lodge which is fully air-conditioned and has five win en-suite bedrooms and a central lounge.
 The lodge is equipped with 24 hour 220 volt electricity, air-conditioning and has a constant supply of hot water.
 There is full housekeeping as well as a daily laundry service available.
 An undercover dining area on the waters edge with a magnificent view forms an idyllic backdrop for both breakfast and dinner.
 All meals are served around the outside dining area with the chef preparing a mix of Creole and international food.
 All mineral water and soft drinks are included in the price which has been quoted.
-The lodge has plenty of local beer for sale.
-Spirits and wine may be pre ordered to insure you have your preferred order.
-Alternatively you may bring your own bottle of preferred spirits and wine.
+The lodge has plenty of local beer, along with certain wines and spirits for sale.
 The group will spend the next six days fishing and exploring the islands, flats and channels of Farquhar Atoll.
 On the seventh morning the group will have plenty of time to pack their gear and prepare to fly back to Mahe.
-The flight from Farquhar to Mahe will leave at midday and on arrival guests can connect to their international flights or overnight in Mahe.
+The flight from Farquhar to Mahe will land back at the IDC Hanger.
+Please contact us for weekly charter flight schedules and times before booking international flights.

 Single supplement: Special Request Max Pax: 10 anglers Inclusions: